 Cows are widely seen as sacred animals.
 Thus, the Hindu diet commonly avoids beef.

-However, many Hindus allow the meat of other animals in their diet.
-Such as poultry, goat, or sheep.
+However, many Hindus allow the meat of other animals in their diet, such as poultry, goat, or sheep.
 Pork meat is not popular and almost absent from Hindu diets.

-Dairy products and cheese are allowed
+Dairy products and cheese

 Milk, dairy products, and cheese are normally included in the Hindu diet.
 Hindus can almost always eat dairy products, as long as their production excludes the animal rennet.

-Eggs are often excluded, and honey is allowed
+Eggs and honey

 Eggs are usually excluded from a Hindu diet.
-Some Hindus eat eggs, but the majority seem to exclude them.
+Some Hindus eat eggs but the majority seem to exclude them.

 Honey is widely accepted.

-Sweets and desserts are generally ok
+Sweets and desserts

 A Hindu diet can include most types of sweets or desserts.